withastro/docs/src/pages/en/migrate.md

 Astro no longer comes with a default set of renderers for React, Preact, Svelte, and Vue.
 Instead, you'll need to separately install the integration for the framework(s) of your choice.
 Read our ["Using Integrations"](/en/guides/integrations-guide) guide for a step-by-step walkthrough.

 Looking ahead to the future, we have already started work on a helpful `astro add NAME` command that will be able to add new integrations to your project with a single command, saving you time and effort.

+#### Installing Framework Packages

+Note that integrations no longer install the frameworks themselves ("react", for example) in all package managers.
+If you see a "Cannot find package 'react'" warning (or similar) when you upgrade to the new integration system, you will need to install that dependency directly into your project.
+See our [note on peer dependencies](/en/guides/integrations-guide#peer-dependencies-warning) for more information.

 <!-- TODO: Shiki default! -->